Normality-Guided Distributional Reinforcement Learning for Continuous Control: Preliminaries

-To relate this to RL, we let $f$ be the reward function $R$ and $X$ be the state-action space.
-If the Markov chain induced by a policy is Harris ergodic, we expect that the theorem will hold (as rewards being a Borel function is a mild condition), yielding a normal distribution of returns.
+\end{theorem} To relate this to RL, we let $f$ be the reward function $R$ and $X$ be the state-action space.
+If the Markov chain induced by a policy is Harris ergodic, we expect that the theorem holds (as rewards being a Borel function is a mild condition).
+In detail, a return $G(s_t)$ is consists of the sum of the rewards $\sum_{i = t}^{T}R(s_t, a_t)$.
+Thus, for sufficiently large $T$, the distribution of $G(s_t)$ tends towards a normal distribution.
+This might not consistently be the case, particularly when $t$ closely approaches $T$ and $R(s_t, \cdot)$ deviates from a normal for each possible action.
+Nevertheless, a distributional value function, trained using the Huber quantile regression, outputs a distribution that closely represents a normal for the final timestep, even for \textit{terminal} states (Figure~\ref{figure_normal}).
+It's also worth noting that the presence of transient states can disrupt Harris ergodicity.
+However, this issue is not prevalent in many continuous control tasks, such as robotics environments in OpenAI Gym, since the optimal policy is stable and repetitive.